 If a current frame is followed by an identical frame, the coded blocks in the current frame would be re-used identically in the following frame.
 In this case, rate*lambda+2*distortion should be minimized instead.
 VTM approximates this for RA by setting different QP values for the temporal layers.

 If the following frame is only slightly different, the coded block is still likely to be skipped.
 In this case, rate*lambda + distortion1 + distortion2 should be minimized.
-Rather than calculating the two distortions separately, the distortion between the coded block and the average of the original versions of the two frames can be calculated.
+Rather than coding the block as close as possible to the original block of the current frame, and hoping that reusing the block in the following frame will result in a small error against the original block there, it makes sense to code the block as close as possible to the average of the original versions of the two frames.
+This can be seen since the expression (origA-recA)2 + (origB-recA)2 is equal to ½ (origA-origB)2 + 2 (½(origA+origB) – recA)2, which is trivially minimized by setting recA=½(origA+origB).
 This is one motivation for temporally filtering the original frames.

 The filter strength should drop off rapidly if the original images are different, as it is no longer likely that the decoded sample values for the first picture will be re-used for the second picture.
 In the current filter, this is modelled by a per-pixel weight depending on the difference between temporally adjacent pixels.
 Each adjacent pixel is weighed by